Robert McKay (American football)

 Robert Gordon McKay (May 3, 1887 – November 26, 1958) was an American football player and investment banker.
-He played college football for the Harvard Crimson football team from 1908 to 1910 and was selected as a first-team All-American football player in 1908 and 1910.
+He played college football for the Harvard Crimson from 1908 to 1910 and was selected as a consensus All-American football player in 1908 and 1910.
 He later became an investment banker in New York.

-Early years
+Early life

 McKay was born in 1887 in either Frankfort, Maine, or Paris, France.
 He was the son of Gordon McKay and Baroness Marion Treat von Bruning.
 He attended preparatory school at the Phillips Academy, before enrolling at Harvard College.

 Harvard

 McKay played college football at the tackle position for the Harvard Crimson football team from 1908 to 1910.
 In 1908, he was selected as an All-American by The Christian Science Monitor.
 In 1909, he was selected as a second-team All-American by Walter Camp, and in 1910, he was selected as a first-team All-American by Camp.
 He also played for the Harvard Crimson baseball team as a pitcher.